Reinventing Search At Abcam

 Overview

-This project played a key role in the successful redesign of Abcam’s e-commerce platform.
+This project played a pivotal role in the successful redesign of Abcam’s e-commerce platform.

-While user journeys at Abcam are often fragmented, they consistently center on a single objective: finding the right product
+Although user journeys on Abcam are often fragmented, they consistently revolve around a single goal: finding the right product.

 context & objectives